Upper Wharfedale School

 Upper Wharfedale School is a coeducational secondary school located in Threshfield, North Yorkshire, England.
 The school is named after Wharfedale, one of the Yorkshire Dales in which the school is located.

 It is a non-selective community school administered by North Yorkshire Council, with grammar schools also operating in the same catchment area.

 Upper Wharfedale School offers GCSEs and BTECs as programmes of study for pupils.
 The school has also previously gained specialist status as a Sports College.

 History

 The school was established in 1955.

+Accomplishments

+In July 2026, the school's status as School of Sanctuary was renewed, after It had become the first in the district to receive this accolade in 2019.